-Hiring a Car in Cyprus: A Comprehensive Guide
+Hiring a Car in Cyprus: A Complete Road Trip Guide

-With your own car, you can move easily between Larnaca, Limassol, Paphos, Nicosia, Ayia Napa and the Troodos Mountains.
-It is ideal for combining beach days with wine villages, scenic mountain routes, family attractions, and historical landmarks such as Kourion and the Tombs of the Kings.
+With your own rental car, you can travel easily between Larnaca, Limassol, Paphos, Nicosia, Ayia Napa, Protaras and the Troodos Mountains.
+It is ideal for combining resort stays with day trips to archaeological sites, traditional villages, coastal viewpoints, monasteries and family attractions.

-For Irish and UK visitors especially, driving in Cyprus feels fairly familiar because traffic keeps to the left-hand side.
-Roads on the island are generally good, motorway distances are short, and there are no toll roads.
-With a little preparation, hiring a car in Cyprus is one of the best ways to explore the island at your own pace.
+For Irish and UK visitors, driving in Cyprus feels familiar because traffic keeps to the left-hand side.
+Main roads and motorways are generally straightforward, distances are manageable, and there are no toll roads.
+With a little planning around insurance, fuel, parking and mountain routes, renting a car in Cyprus is a practical and enjoyable way to explore at your own pace.

 Requirements for renting a car

-Visitors must have a valid driver’s license from their home country.
-Many rental companies accept overseas licenses as long as they are current and readable.
-If your license is not in English or does not use Latin characters, check with your rental provider whether an International Driving Permit (IDP) is required alongside your original license.
-Some providers may also require that you have held your license for at least one year.
+Visitors must have a valid driver’s licence from their home country.
+Many rental companies accept overseas licences as long as they are current and readable.
+If your licence is not in English or does not use Latin characters, check with your rental provider whether an International Driving Permit (IDP) is required alongside your original licence.
+Some providers may also require that you have held your licence for at least one year.

 Age requirement

 Drivers are typically required to be at least 21 years old, though age limits vary by supplier and vehicle type.
-Many companies charge a young driver supplement for drivers under 25, and some premium or larger vehicles may require a higher minimum age.
+Many companies charge a young driver supplement for drivers under 25, and some premium, automatic or larger vehicles may require a higher minimum age.

 Credit card